KayChansiri/Demo_GBT/README.md

 <img width="671" alt="Adjusted Residual" src="https://github.com/user-attachments/assets/d49ea336-2261-47ff-a046-3a32b2adc817">

-Let's use Final Leaf 1 as an example and apply the formula to calculate the adjusted residual.
-Note that the previous probability for all customers in this leaf is 0.4 (see Table 2).
-Thus, for the numerator, we have 0.6+(−0.4)+(−0.4)=0.6−0.8 = −0.2.
-For the denominator, we calculate 0.4×0.6+0.4×0.6+0.4×0.6=0.72.
+Let's use Final Leaf 1 in the tree below as an example and apply the formula to calculate the adjusted residual.
+Note that the previous probability for all customers in this leaf is 0.4 (see Table 4).
+Thus, for the numerator, we have 0.6+(−0.4)+(−0.4) = −0.2.
+For the denominator, we calculate (0.4×0.6)+(0.4×0.6)+(0.4×0.6)=0.72.
 Therefore, the adjusted residual for the first leaf is −0.2/0.72=−0.28.
 If you repeat this calculation for all final leaves, you will get a tree that looks like the one shown below:

 ![output-7](https://github.com/user-attachments/assets/4272a8a3-47b1-4827-88dd-236286e7f699)
+*Figure 4.
+The First Weak Learner in the GBT for Classification of the Customer Satisfaction Data with Adjusted Residual.*

 Now, we have the final output for each leaf in a form that can be combined with the initial leaf, which is in the log-odds form.
 To do this, we can use the formula below.